openmc-dev/openmc.org/README.md

 [link to live site](https://shimwell.github.io/example_github_pages_for_openmc/)

 TODO
-- [] remove "Published with Github pages from footer
-- [] get favicon working
 - [] find a better way showing the 4 links instead of a table
 - [] complete the cross sections page
 - [] complete the depletion chains page